VRConservation/geosp/chapters/05_python.md

 data = load(search.items(), bbox=bbox, groupby="solar_day", chunks={}, crs="EPSG:8857", resolution=10)
 ```

 The search.items() part of the data variable threw an error when running this codeblock in VS Code.
-It works in Colab, however.
+However, it works in Colab.

 Visualize it: